Logo

-The logo is inspired by a butterfly and also the letter “M” for Mujeras (Mother).
-I created it by using the existing shapes found in the original logos as well as a newly created rectangle shape that exist on the left and right of the center red square.
-I was inspired by Clínica Médicos’ woman and children branch being a direct symbol for nature, innocence, and reflection.
-I aimed to accurately represent the clinic’s mission to be an urban mission ground for families in Chattanooga that need and deserve medical support.
+The logo is inspired by a butterfly and the letter "M" for Mujeres (Mother).
+Vivian-Rose Acuff created it by incorporating the existing shapes from the original logos and a newly designed rectangle shape that appears on the left and right of the center red square.
+She was inspired by Clínica Médicos' woman and children branch, which symbolizes nature, innocence, and reflection.
+Vivian-Rose aimed to represent the clinic's mission accurately, which is to serve as an urban mission ground for families in Chattanooga who need and deserve medical support.

 flexible size variations